zen93/covid-stats/README.md

 - To try new countries use the endpoint: [https://api.covid19api.com/countries](https://api.covid19api.com/countries) The Slug property is to be used with our service.
 - This service also serves the frontend.
 - We use Docker to containerize the application.
 Please see the Dockerfile.
 - We use cloud build to automatically deploy this code from the master branch to cloud run.
+See cloudbuild.yaml
 ![CloudBuild](https://i.ibb.co/sQmmzMZ/covid-cicd.png)

 ## Instructions to run